MITLibraries/bento/README.md

 - `DISABLE_HOLDS`: if set will disable holds for local aleph items
 - `DISABLE_ILLS`: if set will disable ILLs for local aleph items
 - `DISABLE_RECALLS`: if set will disable recalls for local aleph items
+- `REQUESTS_PER_PERIOD`: number of requests per time period we allow from a single non-MIT IP address.
+Defaults to 100.
+Example: "100".
+- `REQUEST_PERIOD`: sets time period for number of requests per time period in minutes.
+Defaults to 1 minute.
+Example: "1".
+NOTE: for throttles to work in development make sure to [enable the dev cache](https://guides.rubyonrails.org/caching_with_rails.html#caching-in-development)

 ## Developing locally with Docker